m-kru/hbs/user-manual/examples.typ

 Low, let us assume we want to place our module in a custom library named `lib`.
 All we need is to add a call to the `hbs::SetLib` procedure.
-A new hbs file is presented below.
+A new hbs file is presented in the following snippet:
 ```tcl
 namespace eval example {
   proc sim {{tool "nvc"}} {